-Portland has had an elected City Auditor since 1868.
+Portland has had a City Auditor since 1868, and the position has been elected by voters since 1891.
 As the sixth elected official in Portland’s government, the Auditor is functionally independent of City Council and accountable only to the public.
 The mission of the Auditor’s Office is to promote open and accountable government by providing independent and impartial reviews, access to public information, and services for City government and the public.

 The Auditor’s Office has a $10.2 million operating budget.
-Fifty-five employees carry out their work in eight divisions.
-Those primarily responsible for ensuring the City is accountable are Audit Services, Code Hearings Office, Independent Police Review and the Ombudsman.
-The divisions responsible for ensuring the City is transparent are Archives and Records Management; Assessments, Finance and Foreclosure, and Council Clerk/Contracts.
+Fifty-five employees carry out their work in seven divisions.
+Those primarily responsible for ensuring the City is accountable are Audit Services, Code Hearings Office, Independent Police Review, and the Ombudsman.
+The divisions responsible for ensuring the City is transparent are Archives and Records Management and Council Clerk/Contracts.
 Staff in Management Services oversee City elections and the lobbyist registration program in addition to providing support to all divisions in the Auditor’s Office.

 Mary Hull Caballero is the elected Auditor for the City of Portland, taking office in January 2015.
+Mary was re-elected in 2018, and begins her second term in January 2019.
 She previously worked as a performance auditor at Metro Regional Government in Portland and the Oregon Department of Transportation.
 Prior to entering the auditing field, Mary co-founded and managed a public policy leadership development organization and was a newspaper reporter.
 She holds a Master's Degree in Public Policy and Management from Carnegie Mellon University.
 She received her undergraduate degree in Communication from Lewis and Clark College.
 Mary is a Certified Internal Auditor and a Certified Government Auditing Professional.

 Margie Sollinger has served as City Ombudsman since 2012.
 Before joining the Auditor’s Office, she was a Visiting Associate Professor at Georgetown University Law Center’s Institute for Public Representation, where she practiced environmental, administrative and open government law.
 Prior to that, Margie clerked on the Maine Supreme Judicial Court and was a housing attorney at Bread for the City, a non-profit social and legal services organization in the District of Columbia.
 Margie received her undergraduate degree in biology and environmental studies from Carleton College and her law degree from the University of Minnesota Law School.